RicardoGEsteves/booking-manager/README.md

 If you deploy it to netlify don't forget to check if the netlify.toml file was added on your assets on dist folder, if not create one.

-### you can check this app live at: https://bookings-manager.netlify.app
+### you can check this app live at: https://booking-manager.netlify.app or at: https://booking-manager-alpha.vercel.app